jpjacomossi/Bank-Loan-Approvals-Optimization/README.md

 - Loan amount

 A **credit scoring system** inspired by the FICO methodology was developed to categorize applicants into risk groups, such as **"Poor," "Fair," "Good,"** and **"Excellent."** This system provided additional insights into borrower behavior and lending patterns:

-- **Default rates decreased significantly as credit scores improved, dropping below 5% for scores above 732.** These applicants demonstrated strong financial responsibility, making them ideal candidates for loan approvals with minimal risk.
-- **Borrowers in the "Excellent" category exhibited the lowest default rates (4.4%) and the highest average loan amounts (over $21,000).** Their financial stability and reliability make them valuable customers who contribute significantly to the bank’s profitability through larger loan approvals.
+- **Borrowers in the "Excellent" category exhibited the lowest default rates (4.4%) and the highest average loan amounts (over $21,000).**
+  - Their financial stability and reliability make them valuable customers.
+  - They are ideal candidates for loan approvals with minimal risk.
+  - They contribute significantly to the bank’s profitability through larger loan approvals.

-- **Borrowers in the "Poor" category had default rates exceeding 50% and received lower average loan amounts.** These individuals posed the highest risk, necessitating cautious lending practices and stringent approval criteria to safeguard the bank’s financial interests.
+- **Borrowers in the "Poor" category had default rates exceeding 50% and received lower average loan amounts.**
+  - These individuals posed the highest risk.
+  - They necessitate cautious lending practices and stringent approval criteria to safeguard the bank’s financial interests.

 After evaluating multiple machine learning algorithms, the **Random Forest model** demonstrated the best performance.
 During the test phase it achieved:
 - **Accuracy**: 92.11%
 - **Sensitivity**: 91.51%
 - **Precision**: 73.48%

-The model achieved a significant reduction in the estimated default rate, decreasing it from **20% to 2.11%**.
+The predictive model demonstrated the ability to significantly reduce the current **20%** default rate to an estimated **2.11%** default rate.
 Comparisons between historical and model-driven scenarios highlighted:
-- **Reductions in defaulted loan amounts** from **$18,860,200 to $491,100**
+- **Reductions in defaulted loan amounts** from **$18,860,200 to $491,100**.
-- **Decreases in definitive losses** by **$1,321,568 (98%)**
+- **Decreases in definitive losses** by **$1,321,568 (98%)**.
-- **Decreases in recoverable losses** by **$17,047,532 (97%)**
+- **Decreases in recoverable losses** by **$17,047,532 (97%)**.
-- **Adjusted total loan issuance**, reflecting more prudent lending decisions
+- **Adjusted total loan issuance from $104,783,000 to $84,764,800**, reflecting more prudent lending decisions.

 By integrating this model into its approval process, alongside insights from the credit scoring system, the bank can:
-- Strengthen its risk management capabilities
+- Strengthen its risk management capabilities.
-- Minimize financial losses
+- Minimize financial losses.
-- Offer more competitive lending terms to reliable borrowers
+- Offer more competitive lending terms to reliable borrowers.

 This initiative positions the bank for long-term growth, improved profitability, and enhanced customer trust.